Creating and Running a Nuxt.js Project with ServBay

 ).

-bashcd /Applications/ServBay/www/servbay-nuxt-app npm run build npm run export # Or with Yarn: yarn build && yarn export # Or with pnpm: pnpm build && pnpm run export
+bashcd /Applications/ServBay/www/servbay-nuxt-app npm run build npm run export # Or with Yarn: yarn build && yarn export # Or pnpm: pnpm build && pnpm run export

 1